openMLA/medjed-archive/README.md

 ### Current component selection

 Below are some of the current components selected for the machine.
-They may change at any point and are not nessecarily the best for the job.
+They may change at any point and are not necessarily the best for the job.
 Still, you may find some of them interesting components for your own project.

+🔗 More detailed discussion of components choices will be put in the wiki 📑.

 * XYZ axis: Snapmaker linear rails (not accurate enough for direct positioning)
 * UV patterning: modified DMD projection unit from the Anycubic Photon Ultra DLP printer.
 See [this blog post for pictures and background](https://nemoandrea.github.io/blog/Anycubic_DLP_teardown/).